 Being a school speaker

 Speakers are supported by the Understanding Humanism team, which matches speakers with teachers’ requests.
 Visits take place in school time and speakers often fit them alongside other work and family commitments.
 We ask that speakers do a minimum of three schools visits per year, and be willing to participate in top-up training from time to time.
-You can read more about what it’s like to be a Humanists UK school speaker in our interviews with active speakers here and here.
+You can read more about what it’s like to be a Humanists UK school speaker in our interviews with active speakers Tim, Isabelle, Clare, and Caroline.

 It’s a really rewarding role – I’d recommend it to anyone who feels it’s something they could do.